fuzionnz/archimedes_server_profile/README.md

 Some of the features of Archimedes
 ----------------------------------

-Client communicates with the server via Email.
-This means the client can get around firewalls without additional firewall exemptions
+ * HTTP or SMTP communication with the server.
+Permits Archimedes to monitor sites behind firewalls without requiring firewall exemptions.

-RSA key encryption.
-All data collected by clients is encrypted with the server's public RSA key.
-Only the server can decrypt it to read the information
+ * RSA key encryption.
+All data collected by clients is encrypted in transit with the server's public RSA key.

 Installation
 ------------